tekert/etw_exporter/README.md

 - **Interrupt & DPC Latency**: Measures low-level kernel latencies, including ISR-to-DPC latency and DPC execution time by driver.
 - **Network**: Monitors TCP/UDP traffic, connection stats, and retransmissions by process.

+> If you need more metrics just open an issue, there is tons of additional info from the kernel, the config exposed here is the one that requieres less cardinality for metrics.

+Configurable per process filters will be in v0.4

 ## Configuration

 The exporter is configured using a TOML file.
 Below is an example configuration.
 For a full list of options, see `config/CONFIG.md` and `config/LOGCONFIG.md`.